 - The rationale for the design of the portfolio, the relations between the areas/segments and knowledge triangle integration as well as the link to the multiannual strategy shall be presented. - Brief presentation of the overall structure of the KIC Business Plan portfolio. - Graphical presentation of the components showing how they inter-relate within the Knowledge Triangle (Pert chart or similar), showing: - Activities (number/budget) per strategic objective / thematic focus area.
-Present activities within larger thematic areas from the societal challenge perspective, thus linking the activity topics and the portfolio management to the overall KIC's strategy and more explicitly to the particular KIC Strategic Objectives. - Proportion (number/budget) between type of activities: innovation and research; education and training; business creation and support; ecosystem coordination and support; KIC management and administration; EIT RIS, Cross-KIC incl.
-KIC Shared Services, and HEI Initiative Innovation Capacity Building for Higher Education. - the AREA SEGMENT BP structure with basic information on planned number of activities, average budget per activity per area/segment. - Briefly explain the KIC's choice behind activity granularity.
+Present activities within larger thematic areas from the societal challenge perspective, thus linking the activity topics and the portfolio management to the overall KIC's strategy and more explicitly to the particular KIC Strategic Objectives. - Proportion (number/budget) between type of activities: innovation and research; education and training; business creation and support; ecosystem coordination and support; KIC management and administration; EIT RIS. - the AREA SEGMENT BP structure with basic information on planned number of activities, average budget per activity per area/segment. - Briefly explain the KIC's choice behind activity granularity.
 When deciding about the size and number of activities, different considerations such as monetary value, homogeneity, number of partners involved, and integration of knowledge triangle shall be made.
 The KIC shall also base its decision considering the joint technical liability which applies at activity level under the GA. - Present the specific structure of the different work packages (portfolio segments) and their components.
-Detailed work description, i.e.: a list of work packages (portfolio segments) (table 3.1a); - a description of each work package (portfolio segment) (table 3.1b); - Give full details.
-Base your account on the logical structure of the Business Plan and the stages in which it is to be carried out. - o Each WP shall include information on:
+Detailed work description, i.e.: a list of work packages (portfolio segments) (table 3.1a); - a description of each work package (portfolio segment) (table 3.1b); - o Give full details.
+Base your account on the logical structure of the Business Plan and the stages in which it is to be carried out. - Each WP shall include information on: